Policy Press

 The European Court of Human Rights depends on the good faith cooperation of its members to implement judgement and maintain legitimacy, but how this translates into compliance varies both across and within states.
 This book presents an innovative framework for understanding how local cultures dynamically shape states’ ideas about what is and is not legitimate in international human rights regimes.

-Zoë Jay is a Postdoctoral Researcher at the Centre of Excellence in Law, Identity and the European Narratives (EuroStorie), at the Centre for European Studies, University of Helsinki, Finland.
+Zoë Jay is Postdoctoral Researcher at the Centre of Excellence in Law, Identity and the European Narratives (EuroStorie) in the Centre for European Studies at the University of Helsinki.

 Introduction